PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 order, and all optional progress labels come directly from the same plan used to guard execution.

+The compatibility layer treats the direct builder's returned artifact mapping as the only source of TFLite paths for accuracy evaluation.
+The seven legacy variant keys and their stable evaluation order live in `artifact_metadata.select_tflite_evaluation_artifact_paths`; all three direct conversion exit paths call that owner.
+Missing optional variants remain absent instead of being reconstructed from output-directory conventions, so report execution follows the actual `ConversionResult` artifacts.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle terminates deterministically.
 Risky rewrites use the transactional mode and